RutledgeLab/2024_language_sentiment_depression/data/README.md

 * `study[1|2]_language_word_count.csv` include word count for each of the nine text responses and for aggregated text responses per participant.
   - `wc` means word count in the column names.
   - The numbers following `wc_` (i.e., 1, 2, 3, ..., 9) in these columns represent the open-ended question numbers.

+ * `study[1|2]_riskytask_data.mat` are .mat files that contain raw happiness, predicted happiness from computational modeling, and mood parameters.
+Computational modeling of happiness ratings was performed in MATLAB (R2020a), and the stored parameter values were retrieved in R to conduct further analyses.
+All main R Markdown analysis scripts can be found in the `..\scripts` folder.

 * `\SI` includes data csv files for replicating the key analyses reported in the SI Appendix.